AyushJaiswal300404/AI-Time-Traveller/README.md

 ## 💡 Inspiration

-Inspired by the idea of blending history, AI, and fun — to reimagine how we learn from the past.
+Inspired by the idea ofinterest in history and AI — to reimagine how we learn from the past.

 ---